rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture15a.md

 	* Animal a  = new Dog();
 	* by a1 which methods you are allowed to call?
     	* Just see the left of a1 i.e. A i.e. all the method which present A class and overridden methods in B class. but specific method you are not allowed to call.
 In order to call you need to downcast.

+* Abstract class mean to be extended
+  * Abstract class existence depend upon its child class